Invertee/PS-Markdown/README.md

 * `Out-MDTable` - Converts a PSObject from another PS command to a markdown table.
 Converts every property in the object, so filter it first.
 * `Out-MDList` - Converts an array into a list, ordered and unordered supported.
 * `Out-MDText` - Outputs standard text
+* `Out-MDTableVertical` - Outputs a two column table with headers on the left and the value on the right.

 Each command accepts the parameter `-File` which points to the output file, if none is specified all commands output to the desktop.
 Each command appends to the markdown file, so they can be chained together in a script.